-When electrical source is first connected to the panel a start up/system test procedure automatically will commence.
-This will involve all the LED's illuminating in sequence and the internal sounder will give a sequential tone.
+connected to the panel a start up/system test procedure This will involve all the LED's illuminating in sequence and a sequential tone.
 When this sequence has finished, the system is operational and provided no alarm or fault signal from any of the loops, and that the power source remains healthy, the "Power" lamp will illuminate.